-When I watched my husband walking with our oldest, who is, quite literally growing into a man before my eyes, I was filled with a sense of awe.
-An understanding of the great privilege a parent holds, fell upon me all over again.
+My oldest son is quite literally growing into a man before my eyes, and as I watched my husband walking with him I was filled with a sense of awe.
+An understanding of the great privilege a parent holds gripped me all over again.

 I believe the greatest mistake we can make in parenting is to put the power to impact our children into the hands of others.
-Whether this be a politician, school, church, society, or anybody else.
+Whether this is a politician, school, church, society, or anyone else.

 Ours are the words they hear daily.
 It’s our voices that have the ability to shape what they understand to be true of the world and themselves.

-With a million voices vying for their attention, I want my husbands and mine to be the loudest.
+With a million voices vying for their attention, I want ours to be the loudest.
 We are the ones that love them.
 No matter how well-intentioned he may be, the president doesn’t love my children.
 Whether they be a republican or democrat, conservative or liberal, they don’t love our children.